Florida Drunk Driving Laws

 - On a fourth or subsequent conviction, regardless of when the offense occurred, the term of imprisonment is up to 5 years and the fine is up to $5,000.
 Fines imposed for fourth and subsequent violations, however, cannot be less than $2,000.
 The offender’s driver’s license will be permanently revoked.

-- All persons convicted of DUI will be placed on monthly reporting probation and must complete a substance abuse course, which includes a psychosocial evaluation.
+- All persons convicted of DUI will be placed on monthly reporting probation and must complete a substance abuse course, which includes a psychosocial consultation.

 Enhanced Penalties for Drunk Drivers Carrying Passengers Under 18